10sr/git-command-el/README.md

 -----------

-It is highly recommended to Install [`pcmpl-git`](http://melpa.org/#/pcmpl-git) with this package.
-That enables completion when entering git command interactively.
+It is highly recommended to Install [`pcmpl-git`](http://melpa.org/#/pcmpl-git) with this package to enable completion when entering git command interactively.